 If you’re looking for something that will cover a variety of survival needs, the Cynergy Lifelight flashlight is an option you should explore.
 This product is more than just a flashlight.
 It can cut seatbelts, break car windows, charge your phone, and navigate through the built-in compass.

 While the light works well, the cell phone charger leaves a lot to be desired.
-You have to crank like crazy to get a bit of charge, but most of these crank flashlights with USB chargers seem to have a similar issue.
+You have to crank like crazy to get a bit of charge, but most of these crank flashlights with USB chargers seem to have similar issues.

 How We Chose Our Rankings

-We strive for accuracy in all of our reviews and took multiple considerations while crafting the crank flashlight rankings.
-There were a few factors we ranked above others, which will give you a better idea what you should look for.
+We strived for accuracy in all of our reviews and took multiple considerations while crafting the crank flashlight rankings.
+There were a few factors we ranked above others, which will give you a better idea of what you should look for.

 Ahead are a few of the elements we took into account when developing our crank flashlight rankings.